Lukas-LLS/WindowsSunTimeTheme/README.md

 ```
 ## Troubleshooting

+If you see an error at line 46, you can disregard it.
+It is intended to happen either if the script is executed for the first time or when no new task was scheduled.

 If you get an error message like the following, you have to change the execution policy of your user profile.
 ```
 .\WindowsSunTimeTheme.ps1: File C:\Users\...\WindowsSunTimeTheme.ps1 cannot be loaded because running scripts is disabled on this system.
 For more information, see about_Execution_Policies at https://go.microsoft.com/fwlink/?LinkID=135170.